-18) Mapping the genes controlling grain density in sorghum
+13) Mapping the genes controlling grain density in sorghum

 The density of sorghum grain is an important factor in determining its potential grain yield and quality.
 While previous research has focussed on nutritional quality and use of sorghum, there is a lack of understanding of genes controlling sorghum grain density amongst the genotypes.
-This information is essential for ensuring yield gains
+This information is essential for ensuring yield gains and ease of post-harvest processing.
+Hence, this project will use existing phenotypic data to map the genes controlling grain density in sorghum, with potential applications to increasing yields.

-19) Genetic diversity of genes involved in pollen fertility restoration in sorghum
+14) Genetic diversity of genes involved in pollen fertility restoration in sorghum